-If one takes the above and puts it together with the example of Peter below, they will find that Peter was indeed the man who knew God best, because he was able to turn his back on the vague God and pursue knowledge of the practical God.
-Why did God make a special point of noting that his parents were devils who opposed God?
-From this it is proven that Peter was not pursuing the God in his own heart, and that his parents represent the vague God: This is God’s intent in raising the example of Peter’s parents.
-The great majority of people pay no particular regard to this fact, concentrating their attention instead on the prayers of Peter, to the point where some even keep Peter’s prayers constantly in their mouths and on their minds, but without ever thinking to contrast the vague God with Peter’s knowledge.
-Why did Peter turn against his parents and seek to know God?
-Why did he integrate the lessons learned from those who had failed in the past in order to spur himself on to greater effort?
+By combining the aforementioned and the example of Peter below, one will find that Peter really did know God better than anyone else, for he was able to turn his back on the vague God and pursue the knowledge of the practical God.
+Why is special mention made of how his parents were demons who opposed God?
+It proves that Peter was not pursuing the God in his heart.
+His parents were the representation of the vague God; this is the point of God mentioning them.
+Most people do not pay much attention to this fact.
+Instead, they concentrate on the prayers of Peter.
+In some people, the prayers of Peter are ever on their lips, constantly on their minds, yet they never compare the vague God with the knowledge of Peter.
+Why did Peter turn against his parents and seek the knowledge of God?
+Why did Peter spur himself on with the lessons of those who had failed?
 Why did he assimilate the faith and love of all those who had loved God throughout the ages?
-Peter understood that everything positive originates from God—it comes straight from God without undergoing any processing by Satan.
-From this one can see that the One he knew was the practical God and not a supernatural God.
-Why does God say that Peter paid special attention to assimilating the faith and the love of all those who loved God throughout the ages?
-From this one can see that the chief reason why men have failed throughout the ages is that they only possessed faith and love but did not know the practical God, and so their belief continued to be vague.
-Why does God only mention Job’s faith many times without once saying that he knew God, and moreover call him Peter’s inferior?
-From Job’s words, “I have heard of You by the hearing of the ear: but now my eye sees You,” one can see that Job possessed only faith but no knowledge.
-Reading the statement, “With the counterexample of his parents to serve as a foil, this enabled him all the more readily to recognize My love and mercy,” most people will be prompted to raise a host of questions: Why is it that Peter knows God only when set off against a counterexample, but not directly?
-Why is it that he knows only mercy and love, but other things are not mentioned?
-It is only when one recognizes the unreality of the vague God that one becomes able to pursue the knowledge of the practical God.
-The aim of this utterance is to lead people to eradicate the vague God from their hearts.
-If humanity had always known God’s true face, from the beginning of creation down to the present day, then they would not have become thoroughly familiar with Satan’s ways, as is known from the proverb, “One doesn’t notice level ground until one has crossed a mountain,” which makes sufficiently clear God’s meaning in speaking these words.
-Because He wishes to lead people to comprehend more deeply the truth of the example He has raised, God places deliberate emphasis on mercy and love, proving that the age in which Peter lived was the Age of Grace.
-Viewed from another perspective, this reveals all the more vividly the hideous countenance of the devil, who only entraps and corrupts humanity, and thereby sets off, in even starker contrast, God’s love and mercy.
+Peter came to know that all positive things come from God and are directly issued from Him without being processed by Satan.
+This shows that the God he knew was the practical God, not the supernatural God.
+Why is it said that Peter focused on assimilating the faith and love of all those who had loved God throughout the ages?
+From this it can be seen that the failure of people throughout the ages is mainly because they had only faith and love but were incapable of knowing the practical God.
+As a result, their faith remained vague.
+Why does God make multiple mention of the faith of Job, without saying that he knew God, and why does God say Job was not the equal of Peter?
+Job’s words—“I have heard of You by the hearing of the ear: but now my eye sees You”—show that he was only possessed of faith, and had no knowledge.
+The words “The contradistinction of Peter’s parents gave him a greater knowledge of My lovingkindness and mercy” often provoke a raft of questions from most people: Why did Peter need a contradistinction to know God?
+Why was he incapable of knowing God directly?
+Why was it that he knew only God’s mercy and lovingkindness, and God did not talk of anything else?
+It is only possible to seek the knowledge of the practical God after recognizing the unreality of the vague God; the aim of these words is to make people expel the vague God in their hearts.
+If, since the time of creation up until today, people had always known God’s true face, they would not be capable of discerning the deeds of Satan, for that common saying of man—“one does not notice level ground until one has crossed a mountain”—demonstrates God’s point in speaking these words.
+Because He wishes to give people a deeper understanding of the veracity of the example He gave, God deliberately emphasizes mercy and lovingkindness, proving that the age Peter lived in was the Age of Grace.
+From another perspective, this reveals all the more the hideous countenance of the devil, who does nothing but harm and corrupt man, setting God’s mercy and lovingkindness in even starker contrast.